 We believe this is the watch that looks the most like John Wick’s.
 In fact, if you didn’t know any better, you could be fooled by the Orient Bambino.

 It has a strap that looks strikingly like Alligator skin.
-The only difference is that the Bambino has a brown strap while John Wick’s watch has a black one.
+What's even better is that the Bambino has a black strap similar to John Wick’s watch.

 The Bambino is water-resistant.
 Although it’s not impressive at 100 feet (30 m), we’re not complaining since the Manero is only water-resistant up to this depth as well.